-Hallmark of 2018 vintage - this pink-red foam (mousse)!!
+Hallmark of 2018 vintage - pink-red foam (mousse)!!
 Indicates big concentration and fatness.
 Domaine de Chevalier in October 2018

-Dry whites will not be close to quality of reds in 2018, mainly due to lack of acidity and concentration.
+Dry whites will not be close to the quality of reds in 2018, mainly due to lack of acidity and concentration.

 I've tasted a big number of 2018 samples directly from the vats before and after the alcoholic fermentation.
 Fantastic sweetness and concentration.
 Yes, we have something extraordinary here but it will be confirmed 100%, when malolactic fermentation is over and when big tastings during primeur will be staged!
 For sure, nothing can go wrong.

 Now it's time to write my impressions from visits and proprietors view on the 2018 harvest.

 Monday the 8th October 2018

 As usual, I took an early train from Libourne to Saint Emilion, stopped for breakfast at very good bakery situated just before you enter the village after passing Ausone on the left, Mie & Merlot, and went afterwards to Jean-Luc Thunevin's shop, L'Essentiel, where a several 2016s were prepared for me.
 I tasted the following wines:

 Domaine Virginie Thunevin - nice wine with good grip and good acidity.
 90p.